 - hemisensory deficit, or difficulty experiencing sensation on one side of the body

 Your quality of life following a stroke will depend on the extent of the damage.
-If you’re experiencing lost function, you may be able to work with a team of specialists to recover.
+If you’re experiencing lost function, you can work with a team of specialists to recover.

 Controllable risk factors for ischemic stroke include: